trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     }
     ```

-    This environment variable is unset before external subcommand is executed,
+    This environment variable is unset before external command or external
+    subcommand is executed.
+If external command/subcommand is calling
+    different toolset then this would interfere.
+External subcommands will
-    and appropriate environment variable from Subcommand Protocol is used
+    still have access to this value via appropriate environment variable from
-    instead.
-See also `command-wrapper-subcommand-protocol(7)` for more
+    Subcommand Protocol.
+See also `command-wrapper-subcommand-protocol(7)` for
-    details on how subcommands are invoked.
+    more details on how subcommands are invoked.

 `COMMAND_WRAPPER_FACADE`
 :   Command Wrapper needs to know absolute file path to its underlying